Critical Loads Analysis Figures

 Last updated: 01/2021

 Critical Loads and Exceedances

-- For the period from 2015 to 2017, seven percent of all studied lakes and streams still received levels of combined total sulfur and nitrogen deposition exceeding their calculated critical load.
-This is an 80 percent improvement over the period from 2000 to 2002 when 37 percent of all studied lakes and streams exceeded their calculated critical load.
+- For the period from 2017 to 2019, 7.8 percent of the 7,871 studied lakes and streams still received levels of combined total sulfur and nitrogen deposition exceeding their calculated critical load.
+This is an 80 percent improvement over the period from 2000 to 2002 when 40 percent of all studied lakes and streams exceeded their calculated critical load.

 A critical loads analysis is an assessment used to provide a quantitative estimate of whether acid deposition levels resulting from SO₂ and NOₓ emissions are sufficient to protect ecosystem health.
 The analysis here focuses on aquatic biological resources.
 If acidic deposition is less than the calculated critical load, harmful ecological effects (e.g., reduced reproductive success, stunted growth, loss of biological diversity) are not expected to occur, and ecosystems damaged by past exposure are expected to eventually recover.1